trevor-james-nangosha/trevor-james-nangosha.github.io/docs/projects.md

 Technologies: Laravel, PHP, HTML, CSS, MySQL, Github Actions

 Contributed to the development of a class project—a Vehicle Parking Management System.
 Utilized Laravel, PHP, HTML, CSS, and MySQL to create an intuitive web application for parking owners.
 This app allows users to manage the cars in their space, billing, print parking histories etc. Responsibilities included database design, feature development, bug fixing, and testing.
 Delivered a practical and functional solution, showcasing strong teamwork and technical skills.

-### NOTABLE OPEN SOURCE CONTRIBUTIONS
-<a href="https://github.com/google/pytype/pull/1419">#1419 - Added support for python scripts to be checked by the Pytype type analyser.</a>

-### COMMUNITIES
-Open Source Community Africa(OSCA), PyKla, JsKla